 I’m not sure if this really helps, but it is supposed help keep your heel from moving as much.
 See how to do it here.
 If you are getting blisters in other areas of your foot you may need to look into different lacing techniques.

 If you can leave it alone and not risk making it worse, then that’s probably best.
-Most of the time it’s impossible to avoid aggravating a blister on the foot so in these cases it may be best to drain it (unless it’s already popped on its own).
+Sometimes it’s impossible to avoid aggravating a blister on the foot so in these cases it may be best to drain it (unless it’s already popped on its own).
 Make sure to clean the area and use a sterilized needle.
 Then use neosporin and cover it up.
 Here is some information about how to safely pop a blister.

 While it should be covered up at least initially, you also want to give it a chance to heal so when possbile let it air out.
 If it doesn’t hurt to sleep without a bandaid then use that time to let it breathe.

 While it’s healing try to wear different shoes that don’t rub your foot in the same place.
 Even if your shoes don’t hurt it’s probably best to bandage it anyway especially if you are running.
-A combination of the products I listed above for injury prevention (Patches, Moleskin, and Trail Toes) plus a big bandaid and/or tape can be useful.
-I have been using medical tape over a bandaid to make sure it doesn’t move.
-Also, I tried the blister bandaids but the ones I got weren’t big enough to cover the sensitive area of my heel.
+A combination of the products I listed above for injury prevention (Patches, Moleskin, and Trail Toes) plus a big bandaid and/or medical tape can be useful.
+KT Tape also makes Blister Prevention Strips.

 Now, this part is a little tricky.
 In some cases it may be obvious, like you were in the wrong pair of shoes or not wearing good quality socks.

 I also found some interesting information about tight calves and heel blisters.
-I’m not sure if this is totally accurate (I just found it on google).
-I read that when calves are tight the extra tension can cause the heel to lift sooner, higher and with more force.
-Isn’t it interesting that I got the blister on the foot that has been giving me trouble all along?
-(I should note that my left foot – where I got the blister- is also every so slightly longer than my right foot, so I’m sure this is a factor as well).
+I’m not sure if this is true, but I read that when calves are tight the extra tension can cause the heel to lift sooner, higher and with more force.
+It’s something to keep in mind if you also notice that your calves are tight!

-What is your favorite treatment for a blister?
+What is your favorite treatment for a blister from running?

 What are your favorite running socks?